Augmented analysis

 Before you start

-When you enable Augmented analysis, NeoLoad Web will perform several actions:
+When you run augmented analysis, NeoLoad Web automatically performs these actions:

 -

-It splits the test result into intervals automatically.
+Splits the test result into intervals based on the selected mode.

 -